 - Behavioral health specialist

 While most teachers at 4-year colleges and universities have a Ph.D., teaching opportunities may be available for master's-degree holders at community colleges.
-The U.S. Bureau of Labor Statistics (BLS) reports that postsecondary teachers who taught health specialties at junior colleges earned average salaries of $64,570 as of 2014.
-A 19% increase in job opportunities was expected for all college-level instructors from 2012-2022, which is about average compared to other career fields.
+The U.S. Bureau of Labor Statistics (BLS) reports that postsecondary teachers who taught health specialties at junior colleges earned an average salary of $67,890 as of 2015.
+A 13% increase in job opportunities was expected for all college-level instructors from 2014-2024, which is faster than average compared to other career fields.

-After completing the master's program, students have the option of continuing their education on the doctorate level.
-The Ph.D. program prepares students to become behavioral health specialists, professors and leaders in the healthcare field.
-Some doctoral programs require that students possess a master's degree, but others will accept students with an undergraduate degree.
+After completing a master's degree program, students have the option of continuing their education at the doctorate level.
+Ph.D. programs prepare students to become behavioral health specialists, professors and leaders in the healthcare field.
+Some doctoral programs require that students possess a master's degree, but others will accept students with a bachelor's degree.

 The Ph.D. program emphasizes research design and application, and it allows students more time to learn about their chosen specialty.
 To successfully complete the program, students must complete a dissertation.
 This dissertation is designed by the student, and it showcases their mastery of a behavioral health topic.